gmmrx/neftie/README.md

 ## Developer's Note

 In this initial version, I aimed for simplicity to facilitate user onboarding.
 While I've endeavored to address every aspect single-handedly, some TypeScript errors remain unresolved.
 Your contributions and feedback are highly valued and crucial for the app's evolution.
-Feel free to dive in to our To Do List and help improve our project!

-### To Do List

-- [ ] Discord Bot for checking holder status
-- [ ] Better auth handling with Next Auth
-- [ ] Require holder status for `Tier List`voting
-- [ ] Egg management system
-- [ ] Neftie management system
-- [ ] Videos management system